 Will your institution be among those who help change the status quo?
 Will you draw the line at genocide?

-is invested in oil companies that help fund genocide
+invested in two oil companies that help fund mass killings in Sudan, Burma, Syria

 American financial firms have invested billions of dollars in a handful of foreign oil companies, like PetroChina and Sinopec, that help fund the government of Sudan’s campaign of violence.
-Four major financial institutions alone have nearly $9 billion of such investments.
+Eight major investment firms alone have $8 billion of investments in these two companies that support the government of Sudan and also of Burma and Syria.

 30 states